Skip to main content

 Exam Paper Evaluation

-AI-assisted evaluation of objective and subjective handwritten answer sheets, with a versioned rubric, evaluator override, annotated PDFs for students, and a live dashboard for the Controller of Examinations.
+AI-assisted evaluation of handwritten answer sheets against a versioned rubric, with evaluator override and annotated PDFs for students.

 How it works